Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Introduction

 In this paper, we propose to construct confidence intervals via a variance estimator that is unbiased \emph{even under heteroskedasticity}.
 Since the estimator (described later), is based on Hadamard products, we call it the \emph{Hadamard estimator}.
-This remarkable estimator has been discovered several times \citep{hartley1969variance,chew1970covariance,cattaneo2017inference}, and the later two works do not appear to be aware of the earlier ones.
-The estimator is also not widely known by researchers in finance and econometrics, and does not appear in standard econometrics textbooks such as \cite{greene2003econometric}, or in recent review papers such as \cite{imbens2016robust}.
-We also re-discovered the Hadamard estimator in 2017 while studying the bias of White's estimator, and were surprised to find out about the interesting earlier works.
-We emphasize that the three papers did not study many of the important properties of this estimator, and it is not even clear based on these works under what conditions this estimator exists.
+This remarkable estimator has been discovered several times \citep{hartley1969variance,chew1970covariance,cattaneo2017inference}, and the later works do not always appear to be aware of the earlier ones.
+The estimator does not appear to be widely known by researchers in finance and econometrics, and does not appear in standard econometrics textbooks such as \cite{greene2003econometric}, or in recent review papers such as \cite{imbens2016robust}.
+We came upon the Hadamard estimator in 2017 while studying the bias of White's estimator, and were surprised to find out about how early it was discovered.
+We emphasize that the papers above did not study many of the important properties of this estimator.
+For instance, it is not even clear based on these works under what conditions this estimator exists.

 In our paper, we start by showing how to solve five important problems in the linear regression model using the Hadamard estimator: constructing confidence intervals, estimating signal-to-noise ratio (SNR), signal strength, noise level, and mean squared error (MSE) in a robust way under heteroskedasticity (Section \ref{sec:five-import-probl}).
 To use the Hadamard estimator, we need to show the fundamental result that it is well-defined (Section \ref{sec:hadmard-estimator}).
 We prove matching upper and lower bounds on the relation between the dimension and sample size guaranteeing that the Hadamard estimator is generically well-defined.
 We also prove well conditioning.
 For this, we study a new random matrix ensemble in which the entries of a random partial orthogonal projection matrix are squared.
 Specifically, we prove sharp bounds on the smallest and largest eigenvalues of this matrix.
 This mathematical contribution should be of independent interest.